Written by on . Last updated June 18th, 2026.

 The USGS classifies the economic impact of this earthquake at level GREEN (low).
 They expect an 90% likelyhood of between 0 and 1 million US Dollars in economic damage and impact.

-An estimated 411,700 people were exposed to level IV.
-At this level, light shaking and likely no damage can be expected.
+An estimated 180 people were exposed to level V. At this level, moderate shaking and very light damage can be expected.
+Intensity level IV was experienced by the majority of people (around 430 thousand).
+In their region, light shaking and likely no damage can be expected.

 People MMI Level Shaking Damage